-OUR Melbourne school street art and graffiti tours have been experienced by hundreds of groups including primary, secondary, tertiary and international student groups.
-We also provide tours for the general public.
-Tours are normally two hours leaving from Federation Square but can be adjusted to group and school needs (adult tours 2.5 hours).
+OUR Melbourne street art and graffiti tours have been experienced by hundreds of primary, secondary, tertiary and international students.
+Tours are normally two hours for schools and leave from Federation Square but can be adjusted to group and school needs.
+Adult group tours (non-school) are 2.5 hours.

 LEARNING OUTCOMES AND ACTIVITIES:

 EXPLORE Melbourne’s famous street art and graffiti in the city’s labyrinth of lanes.
 Don’t miss seeing one of the most exciting and radical art movements in the world.
 It is happening right NOW!
 As Banksy said: ‘Australia’s most significant contribution to the arts since they stole the Aborigine’s pencils’.

-VIEW different art forms -stencils, paintings, writers, paste-ups, yarn-bombing, lightboxes, installations and mosaics by some of the world’s best artists.
+VIEW different art forms -stencils, paintings, writers, paste-ups, yarn-bombing, lightboxes, installations and mosaics by amazing artists and learn the differences.

 PUT UP and keep a piece of creative street art in the tradition of street artists Mini-me and Slinkachu

 DISCOVER the history and architecture of the painted industrial walls, buildings, and lanes.